kurianbenoy/Indic-Subtitler/README.md

 ### 2. Backend API

-My plan is use FastAPI as the backend and deploy it on serveless platforms like [Modal.com](https://modal.com/)
+We plan to use FastAPI as the backend and deploy it on serveless platforms like [Modal.com](https://modal.com/) or any other alternatives.

 ### 3. Frontend